cryostatio/cryostat-operator/docs/config.md

 ### Security Context

-With [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/), pods must be properly configured under the enforced security standards defined globally or on namspace level to be admitted to launch.
+With [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/), pods must be properly configured under the enforced security standards defined globally or on namespace level to be admitted to launch.

 The user is responsible for ensuring the security contexts of their workloads to meet these standards.
 The property `spec.securityOptions` can be set to define security contexts for Cryostat application and `spec.reportOptions.securityOptions` is for its report sidecar.